European Union and the United Nations: Coordination

 The EU coordinates its voting within the General Assembly's six main committees and other bodies and agencies such as the Economic and Social Council, UN agencies (such as the World Health Organization and the International Atomic Energy Agency).
 To this end, more than 1000 internal EU coordination meetings are held at the UN to develop a common EU stance.
-Article 19 of the EU treaty also stipulates that EU members on the Security Council must act in concert and foster the interests of the EU.
+Article 34 of the Treaty on European Union also stipulates that EU members on the Security Council must act in concert and foster the interests of the EU.
 The EU has also spoken with one voice at all major UN conferences held since the 1990s.

 Since the beginning of the EU's Common Foreign and Security Policy, coordinating of EU voting has risen from 86% in 1991–92 to 97% in 1998–99.
 As of 2007, it has remained around this level, with the 2004 acceding countries already voting in line with the EU before they joined.
 Of the 15–25% of resolutions actually voted on in the General Assembly, the EU votes unanimously on average four-fifths of the time, including on controversial topics such as the Middle East (achieving unanimity on nearly every occasion since the 1990s).

 However, in October 2011, a row between the United Kingdom and its fellow EU members reached a head as the UK had blocked more than 70 EU statements to UN committees.
 The row was over the wording used; the statements read they were on behalf of the EU, rather than "EU and its member states" as the UK insisted.
 The UK's actions were intended to stop the perceived drift towards a common EU foreign policy and were insisted upon by British Prime Minister David Cameron and Foreign Secretary William Hague.
 While purely symbolic, the issue has become a big deal for both sides, although the UK government has been criticised for using valuable political capital and good will on something that will yield, even if successful, no real gain.

 When EU member states temporarily serve on the UN Security Council they can promote security interests of other European countries, and they can use their elevated influence to secure side-payments from the EU budget.
 Consequently, EU members are more successful in bargaining over the EU budget while they hold a non-permanent seat on the UN Security Council than they are at other times.